7ksravan/BerkAI/BerkAI_Customer_information_predicts_bank_marketing_success.md

 ![image](https://github.com/7ksravan/BerkAI/blob/main/images/17baseline.png)

+### Feature Engineering

 7. Two new Economic Feature was engineered from the 5 original Economic features since there are highly correlated.
-Total preserved variance was 89.08%.
+Total preserved variance was 89.08%

+8. No Feature selection was carried out although Chi Square statistical analysis was performed

+9. Feature Scaling was done: numerical features via MinMax Scaler & categorical features via Ordinal Encoder

+### Model Engineering

-8. Models for this Assignment:
+10. Models for this Assignment:

     1. Logistic Regression
     2. K Nearest Neighbors
     3. Decision Tree
     4. Support Vector Machine Classifier

-9. Best Parameters were found out for the models by running GridSearch.
+11. Best Parameters were found out for the models by running GridSearch.
 Refer to Jupyter Notebook for details

+### Evaluation & Results Discussion

-10. A final evaluation was run for all the models with best parameters
+12. A final evaluation was run for all the models with best parameters

  ![image](https://github.com/7ksravan/BerkAI/blob/main/images/17evalscorestable.png)

-11. Classifier Models: Scoring Comparison
+13. Classifier Models: Scoring Comparison

   1. Decision Tree is the best performing model with the highest scoring in precision, recall and F1 score
   2. Logistics Regression is a close second with the highest Test accuracy but behind Decision Tree in precision, recall and F1 score